shinya7y/UniverseNet/configs/swin_original/README.md

 This directory contains the configs and results of [Swin Transformer](https://arxiv.org/abs/2103.14030).
 Most configs and results are based on the [official repository](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection).

+Please consider using the [mmdet's configs](../swin/) when you train new models.

 ## Results and Models

 ### ATSS